abhiTronix/vidgear/docs/switch_from_cv.md

 # Switching from OpenCV Library

-Switching OpenCV with VidGear APIs is usually a fairly painless process, and will just require changing a few lines in your python script.
+Switching OpenCV with VidGear APIs is fairly painless process, and will just require changing a few lines in your python script.

 !!! abstract "This document is intended to software developers who want to migrate their python code from OpenCV Library to VidGear APIs."